 The protocol must always provide justification for any risk-adapted approach on the basis of a trial-specific risk assessment and if there is a risk of new, more serious or more frequent adverse reactions.
-Regardless of the selected approach, the investigator must always have the possibility of reporting any event to the sponsor if the investigator finds this relevant/necessary.
-This must be described in the protocol.
+Regardless of the selected approach, the investigator must always have the possibility of recording any event and reporting these to the sponsor if the investigator finds this relevant/necessary.

-SUSARs must always be reported by the sponsor to the EudraVigilance database regardless of the risk-adaptation applied to adverse event management, as stipulated in the CTR7.
-Likewise, the sponsor is required to submit annual safety reports (ASRs) via CTIS.
+The possibility of applying a risk-adapted approach to the recording and reporting of adverse events and adverse reactions from investigator to sponsor is described below in Table 1 and Tabel 2.
+SUSARs must always be reported by the sponsor to the EudraVigilance database regardless of the risk-adaptation applied to adverse event management, as stipulated in the CTR6.
+Likewise, the sponsor is required to submit annual safety reports (ASRs) via CTIS7.